qazxcdswe123/obsidian-hugo/content/Scope.md

 > For **functions**, this only tells the compiler that linkage is extern.
 As this is the default (you use the keyword `static` to indicate that a function is not bound using extern linkage) you don't need to use it explicitly.

 Point to the same variable, instead of a different copy.

-## Static
-The static declaration,applied to an external variable or function, limits the scope of that object to the rest of the source file being compiled.